Encoding a qubit with Majorana modes in superconducting circuits

-{\it Discussion and conclusion.}{\bf---}When fabricating superconducting circuits, parameter variations unavoidably occur, as in any solid-state system.
-For the charge-qubit array, $E_J(\Phi_q)=0$ can be achieved by having $\Phi_q=\frac{1}{2}\Phi_0$, irrespective of the parameter variations.
-Also, $\mu$ can be tuned, via the gate voltage $V_g$, to the required value, even if $E_{ch}$ varies for different qubits.
-For varying $E_{J0}$ among qubits, the interqubit couplings also vary [see Eq.~(\ref{T-1})].
+When fabricating superconducting circuits, parameter variations unavoidably occur, as in any solid-state system.
+For the charge-qubit array, $\nu=0$ can be achieved by having $\Phi_q=\frac{1}{2}\Phi_0$, irrespective of the parameter variations.
+Also, $\mu$ can be tuned, via the gate voltage $V_g$, to the required value, even if $E_{\rm ch}$ varies for different qubits.
+For varying $E_{J0}$ among qubits, the interqubit couplings also vary [see equation~(\ref{T-1})].
 One can replace the large Josephson junction by a dc SQUID and tune the SQUID, i.e., the effective $E_{Jc}$, to obtain the desired value $t$ for the interqubit coupling.
+For a symmetric SQUID with Josephson coupling energy $E_{Jc}^{(0)}$, the effective $E_{Jc}$ is given by $E_{Jc}(\Phi_c)=2E_{Jc}^{(0)}\cos(\pi\Phi_c/\Phi_0)$, where $\Phi_c$ is the magnetic flux in the SQUID loop.
+In equation~(\ref{T-1}), $E_{Jc}$ is now replaced by $E_{Jc}(\Phi_c)$; in both equation~(\ref{T-1}) and $\nu$, $\Phi_q$ is replaced by $\Phi'_q\equiv\Phi_q+\frac{1}{2}\Phi_c$.
+Therefore, the tunability of $t(\Phi_c,\Phi'_q)$ with $\nu=0$ can be implemented by changing both $\Phi_c$ and $\Phi_q$.

-As for the flux-qubit array, $\varepsilon=0$ can be achieved by having $f=\frac{1}{2}$.
+As for the flux-qubit array, $\nu=0$ can be achieved by having $f=\frac{1}{2}$.
 Also, $\mu$ can be tuned to the given value by changing the flux $f_s$ applied to the SQUID in each qubit.
-Moreover, even if the parameters of couplers vary, one can tune the flux $f_c$ in each coupler to achieve the required value $t$ for the interqubit coupling [see Eq.~(\ref{T-2})].
+Moreover, even if the parameters of couplers vary, one can tune the flux $f_c$ in each coupler to achieve the required value of $t$ for the interqubit coupling [see equation~(\ref{T-2})].